Listen to this post

 The side effects of staying in bed all day include development of bedsores and body aches, especially in the lower back.
-Lying on bed all day is also associated with an increased risk of stress and depression, and some other psychological and cardiovascular ailments.
+Lying in bed all day is also associated with an increased risk of stress and depression, and some other psychological and cardiovascular ailments.

 There aren’t many people in the world who leave their bed as soon as they hear the alarm (let alone before it!).
 The idea of lazing around in bed has been around for centuries, but it has gained unprecedented popularity among the masses since the dawn of technological progress.
-Everything has become so easy that we barely leave bed to do anything, and therefore, end up spending even more time lying around indolently.
+Everything has become so easy that we barely have to leave bed to do anything, and therefore, end up spending even more time lying around indolently.

 NASA conducted an experiment to study the effects of laying in bed for days